0xsks/0xsks/README.md

 - 👀 I’m interested in AI & Crypto
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on web3 projects
-- 📫 How to reach me @0xSparked
+- 📫 Reach me on Twitter @0xSparked

 <!---
 0xsks/0xsks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.